bishlasagna/leah-never-knows/README.md

- **👋 Hi there!**
+ **👋 Ayo, wadduppp!**

-I'm Leah!
+I'm Leah, an actual, living individual with the same credentials.

-*I’m interested in IoT development, ethical hacking and front end dev.*
+*I’m interested in IoT development, ethical hacking and front end development.*

-More info:
+About Me:

+- Dual-degree graduate student.
+Areas of expertise: Advocacy and Dispute Resolution, Civil/ Environmental Law, GNS3 working, RUST, Docker, Swift
-- Most used languages: JS, Python, Ruby, C++
+- Most used languages: JS, Python, Ruby
-- Looking for summer internships!
+- Currently interning as Legislation Consultant (till May 2022)

 > **Do feel free to message me on anything related to area of interests in tech/ law.
-Always open to new conversations!**
+Always open to new conversations!
+And FYI, I'm very much alive over emails and certain social media.**

-- *Email: qi.ming.yue13@gmail.com*
-- PS: Please use my email only for official/ collaboration purposes.
-Have a nice day! :)

 <!---